 The impacts proposed within the AA of W-NSD-01 are necessary to construct the POI switchyard and generation tie line and ensure access to components within the Facility.
 A total 1.0900 acres of impact are anticipated within the AA for W-NSD-01.
-As previously discussed, a generation tie line is required to connect the substation and the POI switchyard and in order to safely span the generation tie line, the installation of utility poles are required.
+As previously discussed, a generation tie line is required to connect the substation and the POI switchyard and in order to safely span the generation tie line, the installation of utility poles is required.
 Due to the span length of the proposed overhead generation tie line (approximately 1,300 feet), intermittent poles are required due to the sag in the wire.
-Alternate designs were considered, but the two-pole design was determined to have the least amount of impacts while maintaining a safe line installation and operation.
-The design was able to keep the transmission poles out of the wetland feature itself, but unable to fully avoid the AA of W-NSD-01.
+Alternate designs were considered, but the two-pole design was determined to have the least amount of impact while maintaining safe line installation and operation.
+The design was able to keep the generation tie line poles out of the wetland feature itself, but unable to fully avoid the AA of W-NSD-01.
 Two-pole structures are proposed, aiding in the minimization of impacts to the AA to the maximum extent possible.
-The clearing and grading associated with the proposed access road supports the safe and reliable access to the utility pole that is required for the generation tie line, the substation, and other Facility components in the area.
-To minimize impacts to the AA, the Applicant will only clear trees and not remove stumps alongside the access road within the AA.
-Alternative routes for the proposed access road were constrained by adjacent streams and other proposed Facility components (see Figure 14-3).
+The clearing and grading associated with the proposed access road supports the safe and reliable access to the generation tie line pole that is required for the generation tie line, the substation, and other Facility components in the area.
+To minimize impacts to the AA, the Applicant will only cut trees and not remove stumps except where grading is required within the AA.
+In addition, the protective pathway for the installation of the generation tie line will be constructed using timber mats underneath the line within the AA.
+This acreage has been accounted for in the tree clearing (without grubbing) impact (approximately 0.0422 acre in the AA).
+Alternative routes for the proposed access road were constrained by adjacent streams and other proposed Facility components (see Revised Figure 14-3).
+For installation of the access roads for the construction of the generation tie line poles, grubbing will occur only directly within the access road footprint with the aim of minimizing ground disturbance to the extent possible and is only occurring within the AA of W-NSD-01 (see Revised Figure 14-3).